 Associate members may not hold office but they should be received cordially into all the society work and into the bands and be encouraged to become regular members as soon as possible.

-The Officers of the Senior Society.-One of the chief factors in the success of the Missionary Volunteer Society is its leadership.
+The Officers of the MV Society.-One of the chief factors in the success of the Missionary Volunteer Society is its leadership.
 When the officers are earnest and active Christians, with initiative and ability to organize and inspire others, the work will go forward, young people will be saved and trained in God's service, and the whole church will be encouraged.

-The officers of a Senior Missionary Volunteer Society are leader, assistant leader, secretary-treasurer, assistant secretary-treasurer, music director, pianist or organist, sponsor, devotional secretary, educational secretary, fellowship or social secretary, librarian, publicity secretary, and band leaders.
-The leader, assistant leader, secretary-treasurer, assistant secretary-treasurer, sponsor, music director, and pianist or organist are elected by the church for a period of one year.
+The officers of a Missionary Volunteer Society are leader, associate leader, secretary-treasurer, assistant secretary-treasurer, servicemen's secretary, music director, pianist or organist, sponsor, devotional secretary, educational secretary, fellowship or social secretary, librarian, publicity secretary, and band leaders.
+The leader, associate leader, secretary-treasurer, assistant secretary-treasurer, servicemen's secretary, sponsor, music director, and pianist or organist are elected by the church for a period of one year.
 All other officers and assistants are appointed by the society to serve for the same period.
 In smaller societies one person may be appointed to carry several responsibilities.

-The Missionary Volunteer Society Executive Committee.-This committee, with the society leader as chairman and the society secretary as secretary, directs the society in all its activities.
-It is composed of those who are chiefly responsible for the welfare of the society, and includes the officers listed above, the JMV superintendent, the leader of the home missionary organization, an elder, and the young people's sponsor.
+The MV Society Executive Committee (or MV Council).-This committee, with the society leader as chairman and the society secretary as secretary, directs the society in all its activities.
+The MV Society Executive Committee is composed of those who are chiefly responsible for the welfare of the society, and includes the officers listed above, the JMV superintendent, the leader of the lay activities organization, and the pastor or an elder.